 The push towards greater synergies between ESI Funds will continue in the new programme period, and if the regulatory framework does not change significantly, the current attempts to improve synergies mainly by ‘stretching’ ESF and ERDF programmes towards eachother are likely to continue.
 The original draft of the new EU regulations suggested that competence development could be part of ERDF programmes, so that one and the same project could start with accessing advisory services, continue with competence development, and finally resulting in financial instruments being applied.
 Later, however, these overtures have been overshadowed by the traditional compartmentalised thinking within the Commission, exemplified by discussions about whether a one-day workshop as part of an innovation project constitutes (undue) competence development.
 Although DBA continues to push for integration of competence development in ERDF projects – something that is clearly demanded by businesses in order to avoid having to apply to more than one programme – the outcome is still uncertain.

 The new programme period will be (even more) green and digital, both with regard to innovation and competence development, and this will further strengthen the potential for synergies between the two funds.
-Basically, in Denmark ESF is predominantly concerned with support for innovation and SMEs, as social issues are handled through national programmes, and thus also in the coming programme period the need for cross-fund financing of individual projects is perhaps less pressing than in other countries.
+Basically, in Denmark ESF is predominantly concerned with support for business development in SMEs, as social issues are handled through national programmes, and thus also in the coming programme period the need for cross-fund financing of individual projects is perhaps less pressing than in other countries.

 The potential de-regionalisation of ESF+ is not seen as a challenge, also because the Danish programmes are national in coverage and the special designation of Region Sjælland (Zeeland Region) will persist in the new programme period.

 Regarding the relationship between ESF/ERDF and EAFRD, the EU-level decoupling is clearly overshadowed by recent changes in programme administration in Dernmark.
 Following a cabinet reshuffle that boosted the position of the former Minister of Housing (who has a strong and well-publicised interest in peripheral/rural matters) rural development policy moved away from the Ministry of Industry, Business and Financial Affairs (and hence away from the DBA) and was instead located in the now upgraded Ministry of the Interior and Housing.
 This shift will perhaps make cross-programme relationships more formal, but the basic division of work between them remains the same.
-While the ESF/ERDF programmes will continue to have a focus on less-privileged areas, the existing division of labour between the programmes will continue: while rural development measures focus on communities and very small firms, ERDF/ESF will continue to target growth-oriented SMEs.
+While the ESF/ERDF programmes will continue to have a focus on less-privileged areas, the existing division of labour between the programmes will continue: while rural development measures focus on communities and very small firms, ERDF/ESF will continue to target growth-oriented SMEs and startups.
+However, the inclusion of support for city centres and tourism infrastructure development has the potential for more synergy with the EAFRD.
 Similarly, the management structures continue to differ: while decentral LAG partnerships are responsible for rural development, ERDF/ESF programmes are national, with DBBD as a key decisionmaking body.

 Synergies with the Recovery and Resilience Facility (RRF)